elyra-ai/elyra/docs/source/user_guide/best-practices-custom-pipeline-components.md

 ```

 There is no need to restart JupyterLab in order for these changes to be picked up.
 You can now successfully
-export or submit a pipeline with these components.
+export or submit a pipeline with these custom components.

 #### Best practices